 Section 3.
-Present subsection (7) of section 112.64, Florida Statutes, is renumbered as subsection (9) and new subsections (7) and (8) are added to that section, to read:
+Present subsection (7) of section 112.64, Florida Statutes, is renumbered as subsection (9) and a new subsection (7) and subsection (8) are added to that section, to read:

-- 112.64 Administration of funds; amortization of unfunded liability.- - (7) Beginning January 1, 2021, the actuarial assumed rate of return for each plan year may not be greater than the long-range return rate.
+- 112.64 Administration of funds; amortization of unfunded liability.- - of return for each plan year may not be greater than the long-range return rate.
 Beginning with the 2021 plan year, the long-range return rate is effective for each plan or system for a 5-year period, and must be reevaluated and reestablished for each subsequent 5-year period thereafter and be consistent with the definition in s.
 112.625(4).
-Each plan or system with an actuarial assumed rate of return greater than the long-range return rate on or after January 1, 2021, shall reduce the actuarial assumed rate of return for the next plan year by at least 25 basis points and shall continue to reduce the actuarial assumed rate by at least an additional 25 basis points for each subsequent plan year until the actuarial assumed rate of return is equal to or less than the long-range return rate. - (8) Any plan or system that for any plan year has an actuarial assumed rate of return greater than the long-range
+Each plan or system with an actuarial assumed rate of return greater than the long-range return rate on or after January 1, 2021, shall reduce the actuarial assumed rate of return for the next plan year by at least 25 basis points and shall continue to reduce the actuarial assumed rate by at least an additional 25 basis points for each subsequent plan year until the actuarial assumed rate of return is equal to or less than the long-range return rate.